All Products

 Scenarios

-This feature is suitable for certificates that are purchased in the Certificate Management Service console or certificates that are uploaded to the Certificate Management Service console.
+This method is suitable for certificates that are purchased in the Certificate Management Service console or certificates that are uploaded to the Certificate Management Service console.

-This feature is suitable for certificates managed in the cluster.
-For example, if you use cert-manager to manage certificates, the certificates for ALB instances are automatically updated together with the corresponding Secrets.
+This method is suitable for certificates that are managed in the cluster.
+For example, if you use cert-manager to manage certificates, you can store the certificates in Secrets.

 Use certificates across namespaces